auth0/docs/articles/api/management/v2/user-search.md

 ## Searchable Fields

-You can search for user using the following fields:
+You can search for users using the following fields:

 * All the [normalized user profile](/user-profile/normalized) fields